Top Questions about Hyperbaric Oxygen Therapy

-- Post treatment: After completion of the therapy session, the chamber will be decompressed to normal atmospheric pressure.
+- Post treatment: After the therapy session, the chamber will be decompressed to normal atmospheric pressure.
 You may feel a bubbling sensation in the ears, but there should be no discomfort.
 The chamber will cool as it is decompressed.

-How do I get a consultation from the wound center?
+How do I get a consultation from the Wound Center?

 You may call the Center for Wound Healing directly or be referred by your doctor.
 To make an appointment directly, call 802-275-3674.

 Most health insurance companies, including Medicare, cover treatments you receive at the Center for Wound Healing.
 Many plans require a co-payment for which you will be responsible.
 Your plan may also have specific coverage limits.
 You should call your insurance company with any questions about your coverage.

 The Center for Wound Healing will bill your insurance company based on the information you supply when you register.
 If your insurance company changes at any time during your treatment at the Center for Wound Healing, it is your responsibility to inform us.